Perf/linux-after-install/README.md

 - Install [mononoki Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Mononoki)
 - Copy predefined configs

+`fix-dns.sh`

+Ubuntu-based distros has a DNS name resolution issue with `systemd-resolved`.
+Most easy and common way to fix it is to change symlink or /etc/resolv.conf to point to correct file.

 `fix-dns-with-dnsmasq.sh`

-Ubuntu-based distros has a DNS resolution issue with `systemd-resolved`.
-The solution is to replace it with `dnsmasq`.
+Other solution is to replace it with `dnsmasq`.
 Fast and easy.

 `fix-dns-with-dnscrypt.sh`